Poland's PKN opens new format retail outlet in diversification drive

 These have become increasingly popular in Poland during the coronavirus pandemic as people shop online.

-PKN Orlen has said it plans to have about 2,000 automated parcel locker machines, which is likely to increase competition for the biggest player in Poland, InPost (INPST.AS).
+PKN Orlen has said it plans to have about 2,000 automated parcel locker machines, which is likely to increase competition for the biggest player in Poland, InPost.

 ($1 = 3.7836 zlotys)